customink/.github/.github/pull_request_template.md

 - Are there any new queries in your change set that might require new indexes?
 - Do any new queries require time-boxing to avoid table-scans when the data grows?

+##### Data & Analytics Dependencies
+- For customer-facing applications, are there any GA tagging changes that are needed or created by this change?
+If so, have those been discussed with D&A?
+- Has Data Engineering been notified of any schema changes?

 ### What GIF Best Describes This Pull Request?

 <!--